aws-amplify/docs/docs/lib/geo/fragments/js/search.md

 npm install -S maplibre-gl
 ```

 In your app create an element for holding the search box.
-MaplibreGeocoder requires a geocoding API so define a geocodering API that wraps the Amplify Geo API.
+MaplibreGeocoder requires a geocoding API so define a geocoding API that wraps the Amplify Geo API.
 Pass this Geocoding API to a new MaplibreGeocoder and append it to the existing search element.
 ```javascript
 import maplibregl, { Map } from "maplibre-gl";
 import { Geo } from "@aws-amplify/geo";